 When you work away from home (or even if you work from home and are super busy), sometimes expenses can creep in that eat up whatever cash you’re earning, pulling that money away from what it’s meant to be spent on.
 I’m talking food, commuting, childcare, “stress-spending”, “treating yourself” and so forth.
 Being a passionate […]

-Since the day when a financial planner guy caused me a few weeks worth of lost sleep, and several dozen panic attacks by telling us we should be putting aside $1,000 a month to save for retirement and college for our then-three children, I tried to develop a plan.
-Naturally, after those tidings from Mr. […]
+Are you worried about your personal savings (or lack thereof?)
+You’re not alone.
+Since the day when a financial planner guy caused me a few weeks’ worth of lost sleep, and several dozen panic attacks by telling us we should be putting aside $1,000 a month to our savings for retirement and college for our […]

 Stagnate wages and inflation means that we as middle class, working class families are slowly sliding into poverty by reason of the cost of living expense increases we are facing.
 For many families, adding something towards the family income may help shore up the budget if you’ve already cut as much as can be cut. […]